exyi/coberec/docs/thesis/API-overview.md

 namespace MyApp.HelloWorld
 {
     public class Program
     {
         public static int Main()
         {
             Console.WriteLine("Hello world!");
             return 0;
         }
     }
 }
 ```

 ## Expression API

 The core of our API is the `Expression` class.
-It incorporates the core model and some helper methods to construct the model in a more convenient way.
+It incorporates the core model and some helper methods to construct the model more conveniently.
 We discussed how we are going to represent more complex code figures in the Design chapter.
-For completeness and clarity, let us skim over the basic constructs.
+For completeness and clarity, let us skim over the basic C# constructs.
-The table below shows how a C# code fragment is represented by the Expression.
+The table below shows how the Expression represents various C# code fragments.

 | C# | ExprCS Expression
 |-----|-----|